ADFerraro/coninual_drive_learn/README.md

 # continual_drive_learn

 Not yet ready.
-The `dummy` directory includes a simple experiment
+The `dummy` directory includes a simple experiment for testing.